-There are multiple options for this one, here are three that caught our eye.
+There are multiple options for this one, here are a couple that caught our eye.

 Sunny Lake Sutherland Charmer (sleeps 4-8): Right on the lake with its own dock!
 Two bedrooms with a variety of other sleeping options, like a murphy bed.